pawanshrivastava/PIZZA-SALES-REPORT/README.md

-In this project,I have done Pizza Sale Analysis using PowerBI and MYSQL.
+# In this project,I have done Pizza Sale Analysis using PowerBI and MYSQL.
-Analysed sales on different areas and type of pizza
+# Analysed sales on different areas and type of pizza.